 Good bread is its own food group.
 Hearty, filling, sustaining, delicious.
 There should be more to bread than airy slices that do nothing more than hold the ingredients of a sandwich together.

-Multi Grain – The whole grains in this bread are full of fiber, have a wholesome flavor, and will help you stay full while you work away the day.
+Multi Grain – One of the two best-selling breads at Tressa & Trudy.
+The whole grains in this bread are full of fiber, have a wholesome flavor, and will help you stay full while you work away the day.
 Also great at lunch for a sandwich and as a side for soup, chowder, chili and stew.

 Ready for the oven!